 A currently enrolled student at Columbia State may request credit through documented work experience or life experience in the field in which a degree or certificate is being pursued.
-The credit may be granted for specific course credit as it relates to a course in the current Columbia State course inventory or as elective credit in a discipline taught at Columbia State.
+The credit may be granted for specific course credit in current Columbia State courses or as elective credit in a discipline taught at Columbia State.
 Credit will be granted only for documented prior learning experiences that demonstrate achievement of the student learning outcomes for the course(s) for which credit is sought.
+Credit will not be given for RODP courses.
 Credit for prior learning will not be given for credit that duplicates credit already awarded or for courses for which a CLEP exam is available (p.
-17).
+16).
 If courses for which prior learning credit has been granted are taken at the College at a later date, the credit for prior learning will be revoked.